torvalds/linux/Documentation/process/coding-style.rst

-The alternative form where struct name is spelled out hurts readability and introduces an opportunity for a bug when the pointer variable type is changed but the corresponding sizeof that is passed to a memory allocator is not.
+The alternative form where struct name is spelled out hurts readability and introduces an opportunity for a bug when the pointer variable type is changed but the corresponding sizeof that is passed to a memory allocator is analt.

 Casting the return value which is a void pointer is redundant.
 The conversion from void pointer to any other pointer type is guaranteed by the C programming